 The feed-in-tariff, a credit your electricity retailer pays you for your exported energy, has changed over time.
 While the minimum feed-in-tariff is set each year by the Essential Services Commission, some electricity retailers offer more than the minimum amount.

-Look at your bill or contact your electricity retailer to find out what feed-in-tariff you receive.
+Some households may not be able to export energy to the grid.
+Your local electricity distributor will tell you shortly before or after your solar system is installed whether your system is permitted to export energy.
+If your system is permitted to export energy, look at your bill or contact your electricity retailer to find out what feed-in-tariff you receive.
 Ask them if there is a plan with a higher feed-in-tariff available, or consider switching to a retailer with a higher feed-in-tariff.

 For more information on the current minimum feed-in-tariff, visit the Victorian State Government website.